JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Don’t ask me!” he said.
 “It’s better forgotten, Rachel–it is, indeed.”

-“_I Will_ hear it!” she cried out, fiercely, at the top of her voice.
+“I _Will_ hear it!” she cried out, fiercely, at the top of her voice.

 “Tell her, Godfrey!” entreated my aunt.
 “Nothing can do her such harm as your silence is doing now!”